CosmonautComrad/new-projects/README.md

 # new-projects
-Doubt if someone will ever reads this
+Doubt if someone will ever read this